tomasz-rebas/react-exoplanets/README.md

 This web app allows you to browse through the database entries about discovered exoplanets (planets from outside the Solar System).
 It features pagination and dynamic data filtering - use checkboxes and sliders from the sidebar to filter the planets based on their discovery year, density, mass etc.

-This is one of my biggest ReactJS apps written so far and the first project I utilized TypeScript and Material-UI in.
+The app is written in ReactJS with TypeScript and uses Material-UI library for styling and various predefined components.
 The state is managed by Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).